 EDEN is our second AI-driven platform that rapidly identifies novel, highly protective antigens for the use in pathogen-specific prophylactic vaccines against drug resistant bacteria.
-Within EDEN, our proprietary algorithms allow us to predict with great certainty the level of B-cell activation caused by a set of antigens, thus rapidly identifying those antigens that will trigger a robust protective immune response against almost any bacterial infectious disease.
+Within EDEN, our proprietary algorithms allow us to predict and identify those antigens that we believe will trigger a robust protective immune response against almost any bacterial infectious disease.
 EDEN has also been constructed to redesign vaccine antigens, i.e. engineer such antigens into soluble vaccine constructs for large scale production which potentially allow us to to move antigen candidates into the clinic far faster than traditional vaccine discovery approaches.

 The core of our EDEN technology is a proprietary machine learning ensemble of AI models used to interpret immunological-relevant information in relation to bacterial antigens that incur protection in a vaccine setting.
-EDEN has been trained on our own curated data set derived by trailing through all patents and publications reporting on protective and non-protective antigens to identify the truly protective and non-protective antigens validated in human and animal models.
+EDEN has been trained on our own curated data set derived by trawling through publicly available patents and publications reported to identify truly protective and non-protective antigens tested in clinical and pre-clinical settings.
 The input to the AI models is a feature transformation of the protein data set, in which several global and sequence-resolved properties are extracted.
-These structural and functional features have been selected for their relevance in protein chemistry, immunology and protein structure and guide the network in discriminating protective versus non-protective antigens.
+These structural and functional features have been selected for their relevance in protein chemistry, immunology and protein structure and ability to guide the network in discriminating protective versus non-protective antigens.